-So in terms of determining whether happiness actually makes people healthier, more research is needed.
+So in terms of whether happiness actually makes people healthier, we still need more research.
 As the study’s authors write, this paper “highlights the need for more prospective randomized trials employing the best practices in clinical science.”

 Study: “Does Happiness Improve Health?
 Evidence From a Randomized Controlled Trial” (link)

 Authors: Kostadin Kushlev, Samantha J. Heintzelman, Lesley D. Lutes, Derrick Wirtz, Jacqueline M. Kanippayoor, Damian Leitner, and Ed Diener

 Photo: by Nathan Cowley from Pexels